-- The building where Casa Batlló stands built between 1875 and 1877 by Emilio Salas Cortés, who was one of Gaudí‘s teachers.
-It was a sober and classical building with a basement, a ground floor, four upper floors and a garden behind the house.
+- The building, where Casa Batlló stands was built between 1875 and 1877 by Emilio Salas Cortés, who was one of Gaudí‘s teachers.
+It was a sober and classical building with a basement, a ground floor, four upper floors, and a garden behind the house.

 - 1900 The building was bought by the textile businessman Josep Batlló and his wife.

-- 1904 In order to realise this ambitious project, Josep Batlló decided to contact an architect who was an innovator.
+- 1904 In order to realize this ambitious project, Josep Batlló decided to contact an architect who was an innovator.
 The one he selected was Antoni Gaudí.